- DATES: 01-15 August 2020

-We provide transport from a designated pick up point in Chandigarh on the 04th of August 2019 for the journey up to our start point in Narkanda.
-We will also provide transport from Narkanda to Chandigarh when the trip ends on the 18th of August 2019.
-We will provide team support and all medical, mechanical and logistical support throughout the tour.
+We provide transport from a designated pick up point in Chandigarh for the journey up to our start point in Narkanda.
+We will also provide transport from Narkanda to Chandigarh when the trip ends.
+We provide team support and all medical, mechanical and logistical support throughout the tour.
 All arranged internal transport, hotel stay, breakfast, evening meals and fuel for your motorcycle are included.

 What’s not included?